Donna Jo Napoli: Education and linguistics career

+Napoli began her linguistics career in generative syntax, with a focus on Italian and other Romance languages.
+Her subsequent work spanned many topics within generative syntax on Romance languages and English, including its interfaces with intonation, morphology, and other areas.
 She has worked in syntax, phonetics, phonology, morphology, historical and comparative linguistics, Romance studies, structure of American Sign Language, poetics, writing for ESL students, and mathematical and linguistic analysis of folk dance.